Davante Adams Player Prop Bets for NFL Week 18 - Green Bay vs. Detroit - NewsBreak

 Matchup vs. Detroit

-- Adams' 55.6 receiving yards per game in his 11 matchups against the Lions are 10.9 fewer than his over/under for Sunday's game.
+- Adams has averaged 55.6 receiving yards per game over his 11 career matchups against the Lions, 3.1 more than his over/under in Sunday's game.

-- In 11 matchups versus the Lions, Adams has had a TD catch five times, including multiple scores in one game.
+- Adams, in 11 matchups, had a touchdown catch five times.
+And he had multiple TDs in one of those five games.

 - Note: Adams' stats vs. Lions date back to 2016.